Author: Gill Jackson

 Self-esteem is how you value and perceive yourself.
 Many of us struggle with low self esteem.
 Your self esteem is based on your opinions and beliefs about yourself, which can sometimes feel really difficult to change.

-According to MIND* your self-esteem can affect whether you:
+According to MIND* your self-esteem can affect if you:

 like and value yourself as a person